becarrillo/report-novedades/README.md

-# Myapp
+# News reports for Optecom - Movistar vehicles into Reportec (data in Google Sheet)

+This project is a readonly plattform to look vehicles and technicians movement wich have a state of many, for example: OK, WITHOUT REPORTEC, WRONG ADDRESS IN REPORTEC, OUT OF ASSIGNED ROUTE; among others.

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.2.10.
+It was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.2.10.

 ## Development server